quickwit-oss/quickwit/docs/logs-management/overview.md

     enable_otlp_endpoint: true
 ```

-When starting Quickwit, it will create automatically an index `otel-logs-v0` ready to receive logs from OTLP gRPC service.
+When starting Quickwit, it will start the gRPC service ready to receive logs from an OpenTelemetry collector.
+If not already present, Quickwit will create automatically the index `otel-logs-v0` .
 Its doc mapping is described in the following [section](#otlp-logs-data-model).

+Quickwit does not start an OTLP HTTP service but please [open an issue](https://github.com/quickwit-oss/quickwit) if you need it.
 You can also send your logs to this index by using the [ingest API](/docs/reference/rest-api.md#ingest-data-into-an-index).

 ## OTLP logs data model